cloudblog004/fantasticfoodies/content/en/posts/3630-recipe-of-speedy-broccoli-cheddar-soup-instant-pot.md

 1. Serving Day Directions Add the stock and the contents of the package to the multi-cooker inner pot.
 Cook on high pressure for 5 minutes.
 Let the pressure release naturally for 5 minutes, and then manually release any remaining pressure.
 Gradually stir in the cheddar cheese, butter, and heavy cream until the cheese is melted.
 Using an immersion blender, puree the soup.
 1. Ready to serve and ENJOY!

 This Easy Broccoli Cheese Soup is a cheese-lovers dream.
 Equipment: Besides an Instant Pot, an Immersion Hand Blender is a very handy tool to help you blend the broccoli cheddar soup into a smooth consistency.
-Gluten free, extra creamy, extra cheesy, &amp; frozen broccoli.
+Gluten free, extra creamy, extra cheesy, & frozen broccoli.
 Healthy broccoli cheddar soup packed with carrots, broccoli, garlic, and cheese.
 Gather all your ingredients and let&#39;s get.

 So that's going to wrap it up with this special food broccoli cheddar soup (instant pot) recipe.
 Thanks so much for reading.
 I'm sure you will make this at home.
 There's gonna be interesting food at home recipes coming up.
 Remember to bookmark this page on your browser, and share it to your family, friends and colleague.
 Thank you for reading.
 Go on get cooking!